Call our National Helpline on 01-2107906 or email alex@bodywhys.ie

 • History of an exclusion diet, such as diary-free, gluten-free

-• Overlap with disorders of gut-brain interaction (DGBI)
+• Overlap with disorders of gut-brain interaction (DGBI), such as functional dyspepsia (chronic indigestion)

 • Co-occurring psychosis.